ocramz/jupyter-docker-pymol/README.md

 Travis CI: [![Build Status](https://travis-ci.org/ocramz/jupyter-docker-pymol.svg?branch=master)](https://travis-ci.org/ocramz/jupyter-docker-pymol)

-Container-based installation of pymol, with interaction through the browser via Jupyter notebook (based on `jupyter/scipy-notebook`)
+Container-based installation of `pymol`, with interaction through the browser via Jupyter notebook (based on `jupyter/scipy-notebook`).

+The installation contains also `numpy`, `scipy` and `matplotlib` among other things, so it can be alse used for a variety of scientific Python work.

 ## Instructions